geeklearningio/generator-gl-ionic-webpack-typescript-seed/README.md

 ### Installation

-#### CLIs
+#### Yeoman CLI
-We need some CLis installed as global packages :
+We need the Yeoman CLi installed as a global package :
 - **Yeoman**: To run this generator.
-- **Cordova**: To build your Cordova app.
-- **Typings**: To manage Typescript typings.
-For more information: https://github.com/typings/typings
 ```
-npm install -g yo cordova typings
+npm install -g yo
 ```

 #### Run the generator